telerik/fiddler-everywhere-docs/knowledge-base/no-net-after-fiddler-exit.md

 ---
-title: No Internet Connectivity is Available after Closing Fiddler Everywhere
+title: No Internet Connectivity Is Available after Closing Fiddler Everywhere
 description: "Check for a leaked proxy and restore the Internet connectivity after the Fiddler Everywhere web-debugging client stops unexpectedly."
 type: how-to
 slug: fiddler-restore-internet